 Sadly and undramatically, I left my wedding ring in my little red coin purse with my Euros.
 But every now and then I do think "what if I had thrown it?"
 (A poor starving artist may have found it and hocked it and was able to buy a few more pages of Arches Watercolor paper that would have allowed him/her to paint the picture that he/she sold to the honeymooning tourists -not unlike Karen and Jon-, that paid his/her rent and allowed him/her a few more months in Paris").

 This trip I rode the train through the "Chunnel" from England to Paris.
 A first class ticket to Paris, with lunch and wine.
 I was so happy, so excited and feeling so very spoiled, a birthday gift from a very special person who had lived in France and been to Paris and had places to introduce me to, but who also paid attention and made reservations to stay at my favorite little hotel in the 5th arrondissement, the Hotel Europe St. Severin.
 Oh not fancy or 5 star, but in my neighborhood. ( My mother always told me- the least expensive place in the best neighborhood!).
 Yes, the 5th arrondissement is the best neighborhood.
 St. Michelle Metro station....the life on the street is my favorite.

 The perfect birthday gift.

 The sad thing is how different technology is now.
 Well, it's not sad that it is the way it is now, but then.
-My first trip to Paris (and France) was with a little camera who's greatest claim to fame was that it could print panoramic photos.
+My first trip to Paris (not France, my first trip to France was to the Cote d'Azur in 1988) was with a little camera who's greatest claim to fame was that it could print panoramic photos.
 They are beautiful photos, I still have them.
 They must be scanned and uploaded and inserted and added to the cloud etc.